 Only certain assets (called depreciable assets) can qualify for these accelerated depreciation deductions.

 A Section 179 deduction is one of these accelerated depreciation benefits, along with bonus depreciation.
-The current laws allow $500,000 of eligible property to be deducted in the first year.
 Bonus depreciation is an accelerated depreciation for the purchase of qualified (by the IRS) business assets, in addition to the Section 179 deductions.

 State Laws for Section 179 Deductions and Bonus Depreciation